 The Hamilton collection is complementary to the official records of the 9/11 Commission, which consist of approximately 570 feet of textual files and an unspecified amount of electronic and audio-visual material and are housed at the National Archives in Washington, D.C.

 Status of the Collection

-The collection is fully processed and available online.
-There is an online finding aid available.
+The collection is fully processed and accessible through an online finding aid.

 The collection is intended to be used in digital form.
 Where digital images are not available, copyright permission has been explicitly denied.
 With the exception of documents restricted for national security or privacy reasons, the small portion of the collection available only in paper may be consulted with prior arrangement.
 Contact Kate Cruikshank, Political Papers Specialist, email@example.com, 812-856-4601.